Ford Ranger (T6): Taiwan

+The second-generation Ranger (T6) was launched in Taiwan on 13 June 2023, with three trim levels: XLT, Wildtrak and Raptor.
+For engines, the XLT use the 2.0-litre Ecoblue single-turbo engine, the Wildtrak use the 2.0-litre Ecoblue bi-turbo engine, and the Raptor use the 3.0-litre V6 EcoBoost twin-turbo petrol engine; four-wheel drive is standard on all variants.
+In Taiwan, all variants comes as a Double Cab body.
+In September 2023, the Ranger First Edition Special Edition was made available limited to 800 units.
+In December 2024, the entry-level XLT trim was discontinued and the limited edition Wildtrak variant was made available.
+In May 2025, the Wildtrak trim became equipped with the FRS adjustable loading system which features a folding roof rack and a sliding roll bar.

 Thailand

 The second-generation Ranger (T6) was launched in Thailand on 21 March 2022 alongside the Everest.
 At launch, it is available in three trim levels: Sport, Wildtrak and Raptor.
 For engines, both the Sport and Wildtrak trims have the option of either 2.0-litre Ecoblue single-turbo or bi-turbo engines, while the Raptor model use the 3.0-litre V6 EcoBoost twin-turbo petrol engine; along with two-wheel and four-wheel drive.
 In Thailand, all variants comes as a Double Cab body at the time of its launch.
 During the 43rd Bangkok International Motor Show, the Ranger and the Ranger Raptor models received a combined total of 2,589 bookings.

 In May 2022, Standard Cab, Flat Bed and OpenCab bodies were introduced in Thailand.
 The Standard Cab and OpenCab bodies comes in XL and XLT trims, using the 2.0-litre Ecoblue single-turbo engine, and is available with either two-wheel or four-wheel drive.
 The Flat Bed body have the option of either 2.0-litre Ecoblue single-turbo or bi-turbo engines, and is available with either two-wheel or four-wheel drive.

 In March 2023, the Raptor model became available with the 2.0-litre Ecoblue bi-turbo diesel engine option.
 The Stromtrak model using the 2.0-litre Ecoblue bi-turbo engine, is available with either two-wheel or four-wheel drive, was added to the line-up.
 The XLS trim, using the 2.0-litre Ecoblue single-turbo engine (2WD), available in either OpenCab and Double Cab bodies, was added to the line-up.

 In March 2024, the Wildtrak model using the 3.0-litre V6 turbo-diesel engine (4WD), was added to the line-up.